 the county where the property is located.
 A listing of Wisconsin counties can be found by clicking here.

-All requests for copies received at La Crosse County Register of Deeds office are usually processed the same day and are mailed within one business day following receipt using regular mail.
-Payment is required at the time the order is placed and may be by personal check drawn on banks in La Crosse County or by money order.
-No out-of-county personal checks will be accepted.
+All requests for copies received at La Crosse County Register of Deeds office are usually processed the same day and are either emailed same day or mailed within one business day following receipt using regular mail.
+Payment is required at the time the order is placed and may be by cash or credit card (there is a $1 fee for using a credit card)

 You can use Paygov and a major credit card to order real estate document copies online.
 You must know the volume and page or document number and the approximate year it was recorded.
 (Call 608-785-9644 or 608-785-9645 for this information if needed.)
 The cost is $2 for the first page and $1 for each additional page per document plus Paygov charges a service fee of about $1.00.
-Regular service takes about 1 week.
+Regular service is emailed same day.
 Expedited service is available for an additional fee.
 Click here to order.
+If you need certified copies those will be mailed within 1 business day.

 If you wish to record legal documents affecting real estate such as deeds, land contracts, mortgages, satisfactions and assignments, you will need to use a form which conforms to the Wisconsin standard document format.
 Most office supply firms offer forms which do meet the requirements of Wisconsin Statute 59.43(2m)